g-enderstein/hello-world/README.md

 # hello-world
-This is a file to test GitHub
+This is the text file to test GitHub

+This was done in vs code